 Happy Saint Patrick's Day!

 Happy St. Patrick's Day!
 Unfortunately it is a Sunday, which means that you cannot pinch your school friends (not wearing green) and get away with it, but there are always unsuspecting family members and neighbors that you can have fun with.
 Also, be sure to go on an extensive search for those lucky four-leaf clovers and seek out leprechauns that will hopefully lead you to the elusive pot of gold.
-But before you do all that, be sure to read about the man whose death anniversary we celebrate and how all these unusual customs began.
+But before you do all that, don't forget to read about the man whose death anniversary we celebrate and how all these unusual customs began.

 Though this day accounts for some of Ireland's biggest celebrations, St. Patrick was not Irish!
 Born somewhere along the west coast of Britain in 385AD, he was kidnapped and sold to an Irish sheep farmer when he was 16 years old.
 He escaped at the age of 22 and returned to Britain, spending the next 12 years in a monastery.
 In his early 30's he went back to Ireland, this time as a missionary to convert the pagan Irish people to Christianity and remained there, until his death on March 17th, 461 AD.
 According to historians, he was largely forgotten for hundreds of years and it was not until the 7th century that he was honored as a Patron Saint of Ireland.